Study Abroad For Students

 B. Program-specific scholarships

-There are various programs offered through the Office of Diversity and International Education (ODIA), many of which have their own unique scholarships to help students with expenses abroad.
+There are various programs offered through the Office of International Education (OIA), many of which have their own unique scholarships to help students with expenses abroad.
 The following websites provide information on possible opportunities and procedures for applying.

 GlobaLinks (AustraLearn, AsiaLearn, EuroLearn):